andrevidela/Research-report/Thesis/index.md

        Impossible : CaseTree vars
 ```

 The reference is carried by `idx` which is the index of the variable in its context, as supported by the proof `p`.
 Once we get a hold of this reference we can move on to the actual tree transformation.
-The transformation itself is pretty simple and can be summarised with this excerpt:
+The transformation itself is pretty simple and can be summarised with this snippet:

 ```haskell
 replaceConstructor : (cName : Name) -> (tag : Int) ->